fission/fission-workflows/README.md

-Workflows have been popular in other domains, such as data processing and scientific applications, and recently got introduced into the serverless paradigm by AWS Step Functions and Azure Logic Apps.
+Workflows have been popular in other domains, such as data processing and scientific applications, and recently got introduced into the serverless model by AWS Step Functions and Azure Logic Apps.

 Fission Workflows is an open-source alternative to these workflow systems.
 It allows users to compose Fission functions in powerful